 If you’ve been following Dr Schultz’s theory (I did for a while) and applied sunscreen first, I don’t think you have everything to worry about as long as a) you’ve waited for the sunscreen to dry properly and b) you gently pat on the rest of your skincare on top (that’s just common sense, anyway).

 Otherwise, you’re just rubbing sunscreen off your face!
 See why it’s better to apply it last, anyway?

 The Bottom Line

-After examining the latest research, I now recommend that you apply sunscreen as the last step of your daytime skincare routine.
+After examining the latest research, the moisturizer or sunscreen debate is no debate at all.
+Always apply sunscreen as the last step of your daytime skincare routine.
 Always.

 *Technically, all sunscreens are chemicals.
 That’s because everything made of matter is a chemical.
 Even water.
 Even zinc oxide.
 But, recently, chemical sunscreen has become synonymous with non-mineral sunscreen, so that’s how I’m using it here.